 - Conversion forecast by channel and creative.

-- Data-driven attribution that goes beyond last-click.
+- Data-driven attribution that goes beyond the last-click model.

 - Real-time anomaly detection (spikes, drops, fraud).